 Scotland has more influence in the UK

 Scotland has 59 MPs out of 650 in the UK Parliament, thats not exactly massive influence!
-Real influence would be if Scotland as an independent nation state of the EU had internet marketing membership of the EU, was on the Council of Ministers in the EU and had 7 MEPs fighting for Scottish policies in Europe.
+Real influence would be if Scotland as an independent nation state of the EU had Designer Replica Handbags membership of the EU, was on the Council of Ministers in the EU and had 7 MEPs fighting for Scottish policies in Europe.

 Who will decide who's Scottish and who's English, what about the cross border workers?